 “These included Walter Lowdermilk, who in 1940 called for an Eleventh commandment of land stewardship, and Joseph Sittler, who in 1954 wrote an essay entitled "A Theology for the Earth".
 Likewise, the Islamic scholar Seyyed Hossein Nasr has been calling since the late 1960s for a renewed sense of the sacred in nature. [...]
 In 1972 the theologian John Cobb published a prescient book entitled Is It Too Late?"”

-In 2010 Nov the USA's Republican Illinois politician John Shimkus, who is campaigning to be the next chairman of the House Energy and Commerce Committee, said we can't be in danger from global warming causing sea levels to rise because God said "he" wouldn't flood the Earth again; to back this up he asserts that the Bible is the word of God6.
-He campaigns to block the Environmental Protection Agency from monitoring greenhouse gas emissions, adding that they shouldn't risk causing energy prices to rise because it might harm the US economy6.
-This short-term, ignorant and selfish thinking is a hallmark of the Bible-based policies.
+In 2010 Nov the USA's Republican Illinois politician John Shimkus, who is campaigning to be the next chairman of the House Energy and Commerce Committee, said we can't be in danger from global warming causing sea levels to rise because God said It wouldn't flood the Earth again; to back this up he asserts that the Bible is the word of God.
+He campaigned to block the Environmental Protection Agency from monitoring greenhouse gas emissions, adding that they shouldn't risk causing energy prices to rise because it might harm the US economy.

 In the Bible, Ecclesiastes 5:9 states that "the profit of the earth is for all: the king himself is served by the field" [KJV].
 Although a bit ambiguous, this is used by Christians who don't care about the environment to justify their stance.
 The Young's Literal Translation states "The abundance of a land is for all.
 A king for a field is served".
 There is clearly no concern for conservation, here!